vikchupak/AWS/services/ec2/ec2.md

 # Purchase options

-- On-demand
+- On-demand instances
-- Spot
+- Spot instances
-- Reserved ec2 resources
+- Reserved instances
-  - Pay for a specific instance type
+  - Pay for a specific instance type and quantity
   - Commit on 1 or 3 years
   - 3 payment ways
     - No upfront.
 Pay reduces per/s fee (the most expensive of 3)